 Back in 1980, the House of Commons debated a legislative rule that changed Canada’s economy in a big way.
 The bill ratified a series of treaties dealing with tax between Canada and other countries, including Spain, Austria and Italy.

 The list of countries also included one island country that would change how some Canadian companies viewed taxes.
 Barbados became a tax haven known for its pristine beaches and scuba diving spots.

-A tax haven is basically a country that offers foreign individuals and businesses a minimal tax liability in a politically and economically stable environment, with little or no financial information shared with foreign tax authorities.
+A tax haven is a country that offers foreign individuals and businesses minimal tax liability in a politically and economically stable environment, with little or no financial information shared with foreign tax authorities.

 When the bill was being discussed, critics pointed out that the consequences of signing a tax treaty like the one with Barbados would reduce the tax rate for Canadian companies that operated abroad quite severely.

 Critics also argued that the tax treaties could impact domestic taxation, and an average citizen would have to bear the taxation brunt.
 However, the protests didn’t stop the bill, the house passed with the assent of Liberal and Conservative MPs, and it became law quickly.

 Presently, Barbados takes the Number 3 spot for Canadian money going abroad behind the U.S and U.K. More than $80 billion has been moved to Barbados by wealthy Canadians and companies.
 There is more Canadian money parked on the tiny island of Barbados than Germany, Italy, Franc e Japan and Russia put together.

 Barbados is where Canadians first started their offshore, legal tax avoidance.
 Big companies have had affiliates there for years, and Canadian banks have also had their branches.
 It became like an entrance to an offshore network, and companies created subsidiaries there to help them transfer money.